netobserv/network-observability-operator/config/descriptions/ocp.md

 - Sampling (`spec.agent.ebpf.sampling`): a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
 The lower it is, the more flows you get, and the more accurate are derived metrics, but the higher amount of resources are consumed.
 By default, sampling is set to 50 (ie. 1:50).
 Note that more sampled flows also means more storage needed.
 We recommend to start with default values and refine empirically, to figure out which setting your cluster can manage.

 - Loki (`spec.loki`): configure here how to reach Loki.
-The default values match the Loki quick install paths mentioned above, but you may have to configure differently if you used another installation method.
+The default values match the Loki quick install paths mentioned above, but you might have to configure differently if you used another installation method.

 - Quick filters (`spec.consolePlugin.quickFilters`): configure preset filters to be displayed in the Console plugin.
 They offer a way to quickly switch from filters to others, such as showing / hiding pods network, or infrastructure network, or application network, etc. They can be tuned to reflect the different workloads running on your cluster.
 For a list of available filters, [check this page](https://github.com/netobserv/network-observability-operator/blob/1.0.4/docs/QuickFilters.md).